How Bon Jovi Fashioned the Career-Making ‘Slippery When Wet’

 It all added up to a record that the mass marketplace would have had to create on its own if Bon Jovi hadn't done it for them.
 Released on Aug.
 18, 1986, Slippery When Wet was the perfect album for its time, offering a finely calibrated blend of pop songcraft, hair-metal sheen and blue-collar rock 'n' roll aesthetic that resonated with mainstream audiences in a way the band never could have dreamed.
 "You Give Love a Bad Name" and "Livin' on a Prayer" both topped the pop charts — a first for a band classified as hard rock — and the LP ended up becoming the best-selling overall release of 1987, instantly elevating the group to the upper echelon of worldwide superstar artists.

-While it seemed like Bon Jovi's multi-platinum success happened overnight, from the group's perspective, it had been a long time coming — and an achievement earned through years of ceaseless touring everywhere from cruddy clubs to opening slots for Kiss and ZZ Top.
+It seemed like Bon Jovi's multi-platinum success happened overnight but from the group's perspective, it had been a long time coming — and an achievement earned through years of ceaseless touring everywhere from cruddy clubs to opening slots for Kiss and ZZ Top.
 For years, they'd refused to turn down a paying gig, and as a result, by the time Slippery When Wet was released, they were already something of a known quantity around the world.

 It also didn't hurt that the band was ridiculously photogenic at a time when heavy rotation on MTV was essentially a prerequisite to making a top-selling album — a "group of faces," as some press outlets derisively referred to them.
 With Jon's carefully tousled mane out in front and a series of videos designed to get their live energy across, they played shamelessly to the boys and girls in their target demographic and scored a direct hit.

-"That was our Thriller," Bon Jovi said in a 2013 interview.
+"That was our Thriller," Bon Jovi told the Arizona Republic in 2013.
 "That was our Born in the U.S.A.
 That was our defining record, the one that they’ll write about when we’re dead.
 And it’s very hard to live up to that success, no matter who you are.
 But I have no problem looking back on 'Livin’ on a Prayer,' 'Wanted Dead or Alive' and 'You Give Love a Bad Name' and saying, “Yeah, they’re still a part of the set.
 They’re still a part of the patchwork of pop culture.”